notzune/notebook/AM–GM inequality.md

 the inequality of arithmetic and geometric means (AM-GM inequality) states that the [[Arithmetic mean|arithmetic mean]] of a list of non-negative [[Real numbers|real numbers]] is greater than or equal to the [[Geometric mean|geometric mean]] of the same list.

-the two means are equal [["if and only if"|if and only if]] every number in the list is the same (in which case they are both the same number)
+the two means are equal [[if and only if|if and only if]] every number in the list is the same (in which case they are both the same number)

 the simplest case would be something like